Memorial Unit: Operations

 The Texas Legislature designated portions of Angleton ISD that by September 1, 1995 had not been annexed by Alvin Community College as in the Brazosport College zone.
 As Darrington Unit is not in the maps of Alvin CC, it is in the Brazosport College zone.
 There was a section of H.B.
 No. 2744, filed on March 6, 2007, which would have changed the boundary between Alvin CC and Brazosport CC to put the Darrington Unit in the Alvin CC service boundary.

+Prisoner life

+Education

+In 2011, a campus of the Southwestern Baptist Theological Seminary was established in the prison.
+The school has significantly reduced the rate of violence in the prison.